Sandakphu: Nepal

 The western part of Sandakphu peak is located in Sandakpur rural municipality (ward no. 2 & 4) of Ilam District of Province No. 1.

 The trekking starts from Ilam Bazar via Maipokhari, Maimajhuwa, Mabu, Kala Pokhri Bikhe Bhyanjyang to Sandakpur, and also from Ilam Bazar via Sulubung, Jamuna, Hangetham (a special area for birds such as the spiny babbler and blue tit), Piple, Kalipokhari, Bikhe Vanjyang to Sandakpur.
-On this trekking route, Jamuna is most valuable for trekkers.
-There are many beautiful places like Dhap Pokhari, Choyatar (special area for red pandas).
-There is a three jungle Hile Samudayik Ban, Choyatar Samudayik Ban, Hangetham Samudayik Ban.
+Jamuna is a highlight for trekkers.
+There are several beautiful places like Dhap Pokhari and Choyatar (special area for red pandas) on the route.